Examples of custom devices implemented in p44script

 if (m.message=="channel" && m.index==0) {

-// control mySTROM API and switch it on, if brightness > 50%, otherwise off
+// access mySTROM API and switch on if brightness > 50%, otherwise switch off

 }